matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 If the code that the user enters matches then the secure channel is established.

-Subsequent payloads can be sent encrypted with **EncKey** with the nonces incremented as described above.
+Subsequent payloads sent from G should be encrypted using **EncKey_G**, while payloads sent from S should be encrypted with **EncKey_S**, incrementing the corresponding nonce for each message sent/received.

 #### Sequence diagram